northNomad/ADTGP/README.md

 #### Step1: Prepare data and design matrix

+Under the hood, the coefficients for user defined categorical variables take an uninformative standard normal prior.

 If no user defined covariate is added, you don’t need to prepare the design matrix and should use the *ADTGP_InterceptOnly* function.